jtlapp/multicommand/README.md

 This is a support method for implementations of `parseArgs()`.

 **Returns**: A new instance of CommandUsageError.
-<a name="NamedCommand.getInfo"></a>

-### *NamedCommand*.getInfo()
-Returns information about the named command.
-Only concrete subclasses of NamedCommand need implement this static class method.

-**Returns**: An object containing a `syntax` property illustrating the command's syntax, and a `summary` property briefly describing the command in a single line.
 <a name="new_CommandError_new"></a>

 ### new CommandError()